Plenty-network/plenty-interface/README.md

 ## Accessing the PlentyDeFi V2 Interface

-To access the PlentyDeFi Interface, use an IPFS gateway link from the [latest release](https://github.com/Plenty-DeFi/plenty-v2), or visit [Plenty DeFi](https://plentydefi.com/).
+To access the PlentyDeFi Interface, use link from the [latest release](https://github.com/Plenty-DeFi/plenty-v2), or visit [Plenty DeFi](https://plentydefi.com/).